Adiabatic Quantum Computing: Circumventing slowdown mechanisms for AQC

 As an example of the relevance of this result, consider the trivial case of $n$ decoupled spins in a global magnetic field.
-For an initial Hamiltonian that reflects the bit-structure of the problem, e.g., the standard $H_0 = -\sum_i \sigma_i^x $, the run-time of the adiabatic algorithm scales as $\sqrt{n}$ (see Sec.~\ref{sec:plainHW}).
+For an initial Hamiltonian that reflects the bit-structure of the problem, e.g., the standard $H_0 = -\sum_i \sigma_i^x $, the run time of the adiabatic algorithm scales as $\sqrt{n}$ \cite{Muthukrishnan:2015ff,PhysRevA.95.032335}.
 If, however, we were to choose instead the projector initial Hamiltonian, the result above shows that we would find a dramatically poor scaling despite the simplicity of the final Hamiltonian.